Pinegrow/PinegrowDevelopersDocumentation/Getting_started.md

 This code results in the following being displayed when the user hovers over the element in the Library panel.
 ![Image displayed on element hover](Images/Preview.png)
 Note: If the ```code``` key has a value it will be appended to the preview HTML.
-UPDATE

 **on_inserted**
 This key receives a function that is fired upon element insetion into the tree.
-One common use for this key is to display a message to the user or to refresh the page in the case of dynamic objects..
+One common use for this key is to display a message to the user or to refresh the page in the case of dynamic objects.

 **on_changed**
+This key receives a function that is fired upon alteration of the element.
+One common use for this key is to display a message to the user or refresh the page in the case of dynamic objects.

 #### Section Set-up
 ___